Rh Typing using Tube Method

 Introduction

-Apart from the ABO blood group system, the Rh system is also important because anti-RhD can cause hemolytic transfusion reactions (highly immunogenic) and are normally IgG, thus able to cross the placenta and lead to hemolytic disease of the newborn (HDN).
-The Rh system was discovered in 1939 by Karl Landsteiner and Alexander Wiener.
+Apart from the ABO blood group system, the Rh blood group system is also important because anti-RhD can cause hemolytic transfusion reactions (highly immunogenic) and are normally IgG, thus able to cross the placenta and lead to hemolytic disease of the newborn (HDN).
+The Rh blood group system was discovered in 1939 by Karl Landsteiner and Alexander Wiener.

-While routine blood group testing often focuses on the RhD antigen, also known as the “D” positive or negative status, there’s a whole world of Rh phenotyping waiting to be explored.
-Beyond D, several other Rh antigens like C, c, E, and e play crucial roles in blood compatibility.
+While routine ABO Rh test often focuses on the RhD antigen, also known as the “D” positive or negative status, there’s a whole world of Rh typing waiting to be explored.
+Beyond D, several other Rh blood group antigens like C, c, E, and e play crucial roles in blood compatibility.
 Antibodies against these antigens can cause hemolytic reactions if incompatible blood is transfused.
 Luckily, commercially available reagents like anti-C, anti-c, anti-E, and anti-e can help identify these additional Rh phenotypes.

 At the heart of the protocol lies the concept of antigen-antibody interaction, similar to ABO RhD blood group typing.
 Rh proteins, like D, C, E, and e, adorn the surface of red blood cells, acting as antigens.
 If your body lacks a specific antigen, say D, it may develop antibodies against it (anti-D).
 Transfusing incompatible blood bearing that antigen triggers a violent immune response, potentially leading to life-threatening hemolytic reactions.